Core Concepts of Rotation and Term-Limit Design

-Rotation Research analyzes eligibility and tenure systems using a structural vocabulary describing how authorization to hold office is granted, accumulated, exhausted, and redistributed across time.
+Rotation Research analyzes eligibility and tenure systems using a structural vocabulary describing how authorization to hold office is granted, accumulated, exhausted, and renewed across time.

 The concepts below define foundational terms used throughout the Framework and Rotation Logic pages.
 These definitions describe structural properties of eligibility design rather than normative judgments about particular institutions or actors.